NegatioN/BattleRiteStats/_characters/ulric.md

       icon: 398f1e921a73f484e9fc54e1308407f7
       name: Cleave
       type: offense
     - color: teal
+      description: Holy Light healing increases by 3 when healing allies.
+      icon: 85a79d3bf018b184887fb1a71ef51ac1
+      name: Devotion
+      type: support
+    - color: grey
+      description: Holy Light heals you for 8 health when another ally affected by Favor is healed.
+      icon: 85a79d3bf018b184887fb1a71ef51ac1
+      name: Divine Abundance
+      type: mixed
+    - color: teal
       description: Applying Favor to an ally grants them a Shield.
 It absorbs up to 12 damage for 1.5.